superkaiba/causal-llm-bfs/README.md

 `conda activate LLM_for_causal`

-Put your OpenAI API key in the appropriate section in `algs/llm/bfs.py` and `algs/llm/pairwise.py`
+If you want to run LLM methods: put your OpenAI API key in the appropriate section in `algs/llm/bfs.py` and `algs/llm/pairwise.py`

 ## Reproducing Results
 To reproduce the results from the paper, run